 Like its British inspiration, The Office is an American mockumentary series set in a branch of a paper company.
 Debuting in 2005 and running over 201 episodes, the show follows the working lives of the branch’s employees and their interpersonal relationships.
 For much of the show’s runtime, the protagonist is regional manager Michael Scott – a dim-witted man with a desperate need for respect.

 The show gained an increasingly positive critical reception as it progressed, although the departure of Michael Scott (played by Steve Carell) in the seventh season was widely seen as a backwards step.
-In any case The Office remains a beloved comedy , and has become one of the most beloved TV shows of the last few decades.
+In any case The Office remains a popular comedy , and has become one of the most beloved TV shows of the last few decades.

 As you may have gathered, the LEGO set it inspired recreates the office itself.
 Several desks, the reception area, Michael Scott’s office and the meeting room are all modelled in it.
 Familiar office paraphernalia like bookshelves, computers and even a photocopier are distributed throughout the model.